I am a technical communicator who loves words and technology—not necessarily in that order.

 Why Are Punctuation Marks Important?

-As technical writers, we should strive to make our product documentation as user-friendly as possible.
+Technical writers should strive to make their product documentation as user-friendly as possible.
 Punctuation marks have the power to make or break a document.
 If used correctly, punctuation marks can convey more than intended and help the end-users understand your explanations better.
+Don't make common mistakes!

-Most of us already know the basic punctuation rules.
-Some of these include using a period at the end of the sentence, starting a sentence with a capital letter, using apostrophes and question marks, etc. However, this article concentrates on the five most commonly misused punctuation marks in technical writing and how to use them correctly.
+Most of us already know the basic punctuation rules, such as using a period at the end of the sentence, starting a sentence with a capital letter, using apostrophes and question marks, etc. However, this article concentrates on the five most commonly misused punctuation marks in technical writing and how to use them correctly.

 1. Exclamation Marks